 Warts and Plantar Warts

-How are warts spread?
+How do they spread?

-Warts are easily spread by direct contact with a human papillomavirus.
+Warts are spread by direct contact with a human papillomavirus (HPV).
 You can infect yourself again by touching the wart and then touching another part of your body.
-You can infect another person by sharing towels, razors, or other personal items.
-After you've had contact with HPV, it can take many months of slow growth beneath the skin before you notice a wart.
+You can infect another person by sharing towels, razors, or other items.
+After contact with HPV, it can take months before you notice a wart.